 When do we publish reports?

 We publish the first set of reports for each funding year after the close of the R04 ILR data submission window.
 We continue to publish them every month until R14.

 You can view the publish dates in the ILR freeze schedule (see column G titled ‘Available in BI products (QA)’ in the schedule) and on ESFA financial assurance: monitoring the funding rules page.

 We will begin contacting providers in-year after the R06 ILR data submission, and we may ask you to supply us with evidence to support your data and help us understand issues.
 The dashboard indicates which reports can result in a funding recovery after year-end if you do not correct data.

-For further support, please contact the post-16 monitoring team and include any relevant information such as the report name, Unique Learner Numbers (ULN) for learners affected by errors, and any other useful information through our enquiry form.
+For further support, please view the top occurring FRM errors or alternatively contact the post-16 monitoring team and include any relevant information such as the report name, Unique Learner Numbers (ULN) and any other useful information through our enquiry form.